Do You Know Someone In Cancer Recovery?

 Lora Kesselhon with cancer and was victorious!
 NeedEncouragement.com

-My niece Lora Kesselhon during her cancer recovery, as she found victory!
+My niece Lora Kesselhon during her cancer recovery, has found victory!

 In the last couple of years, I have personally experienced the healing of 4 close friends who had cancer—Wi, with modern technology that we now have, over 40 years later.
 I have a better outlook on the word “cancer” since many people I know have recovered from it.
 My niece, Lora Kesselhorn; my former boss, Ron West; my friend and pastor, Mark Mallwitz, my pastor’s wife, Sue Sauer, my friend from my Bible study Terri Stephen, all had cancer in the past couple of years; and all made a full recovery, thank God!